wzcai99/Pixel-Navigator/README.md

-# pixel-navigator
+# Pixel-Navigator
-Official GitHub Repository for Paper "Bridging Zero-shot Object Navigation and Foundation Models through Pixel-Guided Navigation Skill", Arxiv 2023
+This is the offficial gitHub repository for paper "Bridging Zero-shot Object Navigation and Foundation Models through Pixel-Guided Navigation Skill".
+The code and checkpoints will be released soon.